AuditVotes: Elevating Provable Defense for GNNs with Efficient Augmentation and Conditional Smoothing: Background and Problem Definition

 The mainstream approach to realize certified robustness is \textit{randomized smoothing} with representative works ~\cite{bojchevski2020efficient,jia2020certified,wang2021certified,lai2024node,lai2024collective} calibrated for GNNs.
 Specifically, given an input graph $\mathcal{G}$ and \textit{any} base classifier $f(\cdot)$ (such as a GNN), they will add random noise to $\mathcal{G}$, resulting in a collection of randomized graphs denoted by $\phi(\mathcal{G})$, where $\phi(\cdot)$ denotes the randomization process.
 Then, the base classifier $f$ is used to make predictions over the random graphs, and the final prediction is obtained through majority voting.
 Equivalently, randomized smoothing can convert any base classifier into a \textit{smoothed classifier} $g(\cdot)$, defined as:

 where $\mathbb{P}(f_v(\phi(\mathcal{G}))=y)$ denotes the probability of predicting a node $v$ as class $y$.
 Then, it can be proved that the smoothed classifier $g$ is provably robust with respect to a certain perturbation space $\mathcal{B}$, which defines the set of perturbations introduced by the attacker.
 In this paper, we take SparseSmooth~\cite{bojchevski2020efficient} as an example, and certify against Graph Modification Attacks (GMA) perturbation where the attacker can add at most $r_a$ edges and delete at most $r_d$ edges among existing nodes.
 The $\phi(\mathcal{G})$ is defined as randomly adding edges with probability $p_{+}$ and removing edges with probability $p_{-}$.
-The smoothed model with larger $p_-$ and $p_+$ can certify larger $r_a$ and $r_d$.
+Larger $p_-$ and $p_+$ yield larger certifiable $r_a$ and $r_d$.
 However, a high level of noise hinders the accuracy of the smoothed model.
 In this paper, we aim to improve the trade-off between model accuracy and robustness.